INCATools/ontology-access-kit/docs/interfaces/index.rst

 obolib provides a variety of *interfaces* that abstract away from implementation details and provide a coherent set of operations to perform on an ontology.
+Developers can code to the interface largely without worrying about whether the implementation is a relational database, a local file, etc.

-The most common operations are found in the :ref:`basic` interface
+The most common operations are found in the :ref:`BasicOntologyInterface`

 .. toctree::
    :maxdepth: 3